Retreats and Wider Community

 The Pope John Paul II Award is a faith achievement award for young people between the age of 16 and 18.
 It is non-competitive, inclusive, flexible and voluntary.
 The Award enables participants to take an active part in the life of their Church – in the life of their community and society.
 It enables young people to become more aware of the teaching and role of the Catholic Church in the world and to engage at a deep level with Christ.

 We currently run this award with our Sixth Form pupils as they take an active role within our school community and wider Parish life.
-These pupils help to lead in liturgies and whole school fundraising events, modelling our school virtues and faith in action.
+All our Sixth Form Students use our ‘Give an Hour Back’ programme to help explore new ways to volunteer in helping those in younger years at school.
+These students also help to lead in liturgies and whole school fundraising events, modelling our school virtues and faith in action.

 CAFOD club

 Our CAFOD club is one of the most popular enrichment clubs throughout our school week.
 Over 40 pupils gather to plan events to spread awareness and raise money for CAFOD and the campaigns they run throughout the academic year.
-Pupils from a range of year groups attend and we are lucky enough to have our Sixth Form pupils as official CAFOD volunteers leading the way.
+Pupils from a range of year groups attend.
 From our strong connections to our local CAFOD representative, we have been able to raise thousands of pounds for CAFOD throughout the school year and our CAFOD events and Fast Days continue to be widely spoken about due to their success.

 Latest News